 Making a decision about which milk to give your child isn’t always straight forward.
 Sure, many families choose to include dairy, or cow’s milk, in their daily routine.
-Learn about the important factors to consider when choosing the best milk for kids.
+Learn about milk nutrition and the factors to consider when choosing the best milk for kids.

 But what if your child has an allergy to cow’s milk or soy milk?
 Or an allergy to nuts?